Jur1cek/gcj-dataset/README.md

 ------------>contestant submitted files

 Some files are missing due to special characters and encodings (mainly some of chinese contestants).
-Prettier directory structure and language filtered files comming soon.
+Prettier directory structure, language filtered files and guides comming soon.